bitbouncer/kspp/README.md

 A high performance / realtime C++ (14) Kafka stream-processing framework based on librdkafka.
 The design is based on the original Kafka Streams API (java)

+Sources:
+- kafka
+- postgres
+- ms sqlserver

+Sinks:
+- kafka
+- postgres
+- influxdb

+Statestores:
+- rocksdb
+- memory

-It is intended to be run on mesos or kubernetes but works equally well standalone
+It is intended to be run in kubernetes but works equally well standalone

-Platforms: Windows / Linux / Mac
+Platforms: Linux

 ## Ubuntu 18.04 x64: